-Generally speaking, hard money lenders in Washington DC and North Carolina fall into one of three categories: fix-and-flip, rehab-to-rent, and commercial financing.
+Generally speaking, hard money lenders in Charlotte fall into one of three categories: fix-and-flip, rehab-to-rent, and commercial financing.
 While fix-and-flip and rehab-to-rent might seem like the same type of loan, the strategies behind it are different which is why lenders specialize in one more than the other.

 Fix-and-flip is a short-term strategy and is considered a higher risk venture than a rehab-to-rent loan.
 Both consider and may even further specialize in single-family, multi-family, apartments, condos and distressed scenarios such as short-sales, foreclosures, and REOs.
 But the fix-and-flip will seek a faster exit strategy, often charge more and wants to see a clear outline of contractor work and market conditions.

 Hard money loans don’t require the same credit applications as traditional financing, though you may still need to complete a credit history.
 However, you will need money to access the capital.
 Ask the lender what you need for the loan-to-value (LTV) and the after-repair-value (ARV).
 At the very least, you will need 10 percent down, usually 20 percent or more of the LTV.
 The ARV range starts at 75 percent but will increase depending on the deal and the experience of the borrower.